×

 Example:

-Case studies mirror real snags—unclear documentation, a surge in card disputes, or an exception in underwriting.
-Teams analyze snippets, propose actions, and compare to best-practice solutions.
+Problem-solving activities use case studies that reflect real issues such as unclear documentation, a surge in card disputes, or exceptions in underwriting.
+Teams analyze provided data, propose actions, and compare their solutions with best-practice recommendations.

 Collaborative Experiences